-INDICATORS: c. promoting in the school community a common

-understanding of and support for the school authority's goals, priorities and strategic initiatives; and d. ensuring that the vision expressed in the school authority's education plan is responsive to the ongoing review of the school authority's achievements, meets all requirements identified in provincial legislation and incorporates the school community's perspectives.
+COMPETENCY: (3) Visionary Leadership INDICATORS: c. promoting in the school community a common understanding of and support for the school authority's goals, priorities and strategic initiatives; and d. ensuring that the vision expressed in the school authority's education plan is responsive to the ongoing review of the school authority's achievements, meets all requirements identified in provincial legislation and incorporates the school community's perspectives.

-(4) Leading Learning

-e. ensuring that staff have access to resources, programs and expertise to support them in meeting their professional responsibilities and in addressing the learning needs of all students.

-a. providing direction on fiscal and resource management in
+COMPETENCY: (4) Leading Learning INDICATORS: e. ensuring that staff have access to resources, programs and expertise to support them in meeting their professional responsibilities and in addressing the learning needs of all students.
+COMPETENCY: INDICATORS: (6) School Authority Operations and Resources a. providing direction on fiscal and resource management in accordance with all statutory, regulatory and school authority requirements; b. ensuring effective alignment of the school authority's human resources to achieve the school authority's education plan; and e. establishing data-informed strategic planning and decision-making processes that are responsive to changing contexts.

-requirements:

-b. ensuring effective alignment of the school authority's human resources to achieve the school authority's education plan; and